 The 2024 U.S. election promises to be a defining moment in American history.
-As Americans prepare to head to the polls in November to elect the next U.S. president, this event will offer a comprehensive analysis of the key issues, campaign strategies, and electoral dynamics shaping this high-stakes contest.
+As Americans prepare to head to the polls in November to elect the next U.S. president, this event offered a comprehensive analysis of the key issues, campaign strategies, and electoral dynamics shaping this high-stakes contest.

 On Sept.
-5, Rice University’s Baker Institute Presidential Elections Program will host Peter Baker and Susan B. Glasser.
+5, Rice University’s Baker Institute Presidential Elections Program hosted Peter Baker and Susan B. Glasser.
 Baker is the chief White House correspondent for The New York Times, and Glasser is a staff writer at The New Yorker.
 Together the two authored “The Man Who Ran Washington: The Life and Times of James A. Baker III.”
-Baker and Glasser will give an overview of the lead-up to the 2024 U.S. election and will also discuss the Honorable James A. Baker, III’s role in leading five presidential campaigns.
+Baker and Glasser gave an overview of the lead-up to the 2024 U.S. election and also discussed the Honorable James A. Baker, III’s role in leading five presidential campaigns.

-This event will kick off Election 2024: Policy Playbook, a joint initiative of Rice University and the Baker Institute for Public Policy that aims to provide nonpartisan expert insights on key issues at stake in the 2024 election.
+This event kicked off Election 2024: Policy Playbook, a joint initiative of Rice University and the Baker Institute for Public Policy that aims to provide nonpartisan expert insights on key issues at stake in the 2024 election.
 More information will be available soon.

 Follow @BakerInstitute on X and join the conversation online with #BakerLive.